Hawaiʻi’s 100% clean energy future

 Initial Community Assessment and Outreach

-Initial community outreach and sentiment survey completed; community engagement would continue throughout Project development
+Initial community outreach and sentiment survey completed; community engagement will continue throughout Project development

 Permit Assessment